Raising Capital

 Setting Capital Objectives & Uses

-In the seed round, we know the capital sought is $500,000 to $2 million.
-The key perspective for owners to have is, “This is the only money I’m ever going to receive.”
-Many clients are excited by the capital infusion and look to do things that don’t acquire customers or build infrastructure, such as lease great looking space, for example.
+In the seed round, we know the capital sought is $2 million to $8 million.
+The key perspective for owners to have is, “This is the only money I’mever going to receive.”
+Many clients are excited by the capital infusion and look to do things that don’t acquire customers or build infrastructure, such as lease great-looking space, for example.
 Don’t make this mistake.
-Be prepared to answer in detail how capital will be used to access markets, win customers and add capabilities.
-Your interagent or lead, such as TechCXO, will be able to coach you in developing assumptions that drive this conversation.
+Be prepared to answer in detail how capital will be used to access markets, win customers, and add capabilities.
+Your interagent or advisor, such as TechCXO will be able to coach you in developing assumptions that drive this conversation.

 Generating Investor Interest

-How do you get investors interested in your company?
-Yourlead is going to be a tremendous help in activating your funding search, generating interest and meetings and building your syndicate.
-You lead will also do the majority of the due diligence, establish the deal structure and set prices and equity splits.
-They will need to know your business thoroughly and have a reputation and track record that helps draw investor audience.
-However, even with all that work done by a third party, you the entrepreneur will have to be the all-important person pitching investors on the business story, the revenue model, the strategy, and key success factors.
+Your advisor is going to be a tremendous help in activating your funding search, generating interest and meetings, and building your syndicate.
+Your lead can also do the heavy lifting associated with preparing for due diligence, establishing the deal structure, and negotiating deal terms.
+They will need to know your business thoroughly and have a reputation and track record that helps draw an investor audience.
+However, even with all that work done by a third party, you, the entrepreneur will have to be the all-important person pitching investors on the business story, the revenue model, the strategy, and key success factors.

 Preparation of your Presentation & Pitch